 The Dean of Graduate Studies may, with the concurrence of the Dean of the Faculty, permit faculty members who are not so identified to supervise or examine a thesis in special circumstances, where the particular expertise of the faculty member aligns especially well with the thesis topic.
 Exceptions of this nature are more readily granted when the degree being sought is a Master's degree rather than a Doctoral degree.

-1.6 Interdepartmental Committees of the Division
+1.6 Interdepartmental Committees

-The interdepartmental degree programmes in War Studies, Defence Engineering and Management, and Security and Defence Management and Policy, are controlled directly by committees, rather than by individual departments of the Graduate Division.
+The interdepartmental degree programme in War Studies is controlled directly by committee, rather than by the individual department of the Graduate Studies Division.